 Cold cutting and shearing

 Steel shear, combination shears, and multi cutters enable powerful, low-spark cutting, for example cold cutting with multi cutters.
 Cold cutting reduces emissions (sparks, smoke), is often suitable for indoor use, and is appropriate for special operations with elevated fire protection or explosion prevention requirements.
 A hydraulic power pack operates compact handheld tools that can also work in narrow shafts, on scaffolds, or in industrial areas.
+Performance data such as jaw opening, cutting force, and blade geometry determine suitability for specific cross-sections.

 Pressing, notching, segmenting

 For thick wall sections, material is segmented.
 Combination shears use interchangeable jaws to set notches or open connections.
 Multi cutters process various cross-sections without a tool change.
 This reduces downtime and facilitates work across changing job sites.
+Pre-scoring and controlled notching minimize burr formation and improve subsequent handling or fit-up for lifting.

 Splitting and controlled release